MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cinvalidargexception-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bu oluşturucu doğrudan kullanmayın; genel işlev çağrısı **AfxThrowInvalidArgException**.
+Bu oluşturucuya doğrudan kullanmayın; global fonksiyon **AfxThrowInvalidArgException**arayın.

 ## <a name="see-also"></a>Ayrıca bkz.